imgag/T2T_ONT/README.md

 # T2T ONT

-> Evaluating sequence assemblies For an assembly to be truly T2T, it must both cover the whole of each chromosome without gaps and be free from large-scale assembly errors.
+>For an assembly to be truly T2T, it must both cover the whole of each chromosome without gaps and be free from large-scale assembly errors.
 It is critical to rigorously assess the quality of the assembly before concluding it is T2T.

 Li and  Durbin, 2024.
 “Genome Assembly in the Telomere-to-Telomere Era.”
 Nature Reviews Genetics